Characters of Casualty: Mercedes Christie

 Mercedes Christie, played by Hannah Spearritt, made her first screen appearance on 23 January 2016.
 She made her final appearance on 7 May 2016.

 The character and Spearritt's casting was announced on 18 December 2015, with Mercedes described as "mysterious".
 Spearritt, who was most known as a singer in the pop band S Club 7, had previous acting experience in Primeval.
 Following the announcement, Spearritt wrote on social network, Twitter: "I'm so happy to say i've joined the BBC Casualty as Mercedes Christie...very excited! @BBCCasualty".
 Spearritt described Mercedes as "edgy and manipulative" and commented that she was "different" to her previous roles and "potentially a bit of a challenge".
 Spearritt revealed that after her audition for the role of Mercedes she was "all teary" and spent days in a "self-conflicted isolation", hoping she had won the part.
 For the role, Spearritt "grimed" herself up and bought several hair braids, nose rings, ear cuffs, "hippy-themed" earrings amongst other items.
 Spearritt also dyes her hair lilac weekly for continuity reasons.
 Spearritt described her first scenes as "pretty action-packed" and "fun" to film.
 She also praised the cast and crew for being "warm and welcoming".

+Jamie Cleveland

+Jamie Cleveland, played by Ryan Hawley, made his first appearance in the thirty-eighth series episode titled "Sinking Ships – Day 2", originally broadcast on 15 June 2024.
+Hawley's casting was announced on 12 June 2024 and his debut scenes were shown in a promotional trailer for the series.
+Jamie works as a hospital board member and is an old friend of nurse Cameron Mickelthwaite (Barney Walsh).